Roy Dickson 1930s Alaska Bush Pilot

 Marshall.
 Retired to Grants Pass, Oregon & died there in April 1983.

-British Columbia to Alaska.
-Joe known for mail runs Fairbanks to Bethel, Fairbanks to Nome.
-Went on to fly for Pan
+Alaska.
+Joe flew original air mail runs Fairbanks to Bethel, Fairbanks to Nome.
+Went on to

-Fairbanks.
-Left territory for Idaho in 1930.
-Later lived in Las Vegas, Nevada.
+A.A. left the territory for Idaho in 1930.
+Later lived in Las Vegas, Nevada He was inducted into the Alaska Aviation

 EDWARD "LONNIE" BRENNAN - Born December 28, 1898.
 Became a commercial pilot in